sarkar-rohan/CheckSoft/README.md

 ## License

-This project is not meant for any resuse.
+This project is only meant for testing purposes and is not meant for any resuse.

-## Acknowledgments
+%## Acknowledgments

-* Hat tip to anyone whose code was used
+%* Hat tip to anyone whose code was used
-* Inspiration
+%* Inspiration
-* etc
+%* etc